 Prior to being paraded around the 1997 AFM, DNA premiered in the US on HBO earlier in the year.
-It was scooped up for British video distribution by BGM, hitting cassette in May 1998, and was released theatrically in Greece and Asia.
+It was scooped up for British video distribution by BGM, hitting cassette on 19th November 1997, and was released theatrically in Greece and Asia.

 USA/Philippines ● 1996 ● Sci-Fi, Horror ● 97mins